 The greatest fear for young women with endometriosis is the possibility of infertility, which can be quite problematic.

-If you suffer from these symptoms, ask Dr. Kardos to evaluate whether you might have endometriosis.
+If you experience these symptoms, ask Dr. Kardos to evaluate whether you might have endometriosis.

 How To Cope With Endometriosis In The San Francisco Bay Area